Fast Track Cities London

 Evidence of Reaching Underserved Groups

-The panel prioritizes projects targeting “more complex, vulnerable or marginalised groups.”
+The panel prioritises projects targeting “more complex, vulnerable or marginalised groups.”
 Successful applications in previous rounds focused on immigrants, homeless people, people with substance misuse issues, Black and minority ethnic populations, women, younger people, socially isolated individuals, and faith groups.

 Measurable Outcomes Aligned with London Roadmap